peywan/peywan/README.md

 <div align="center">
  🙋‍♂️ I'm Peywan and I study and learn web/app design & development.
 I really enjoy learning languages and frameworks like React and React native.
 I also enjoy wireframing, UI/UX, and design in general.

  ## You can check out my repositories to see my work with designing and how i code.

  🔭 I'm currently studying at: (front end project at university of applied sciences with Chas Academy)

- 🌱 I’m currently learning **React, React Native, mySQL.**
+ 🌱 I’m currently learning **React, React Native, mySQL and nextJS**

  👨‍💻 All of my projects are available at [link](https://github.com/peywan?tab=repositories)

  📫 Reach me at: **Peywan1999@icloud.com**

- ## projects i have made:
+ ## projects i have made that you wanna see!
 <p align="center">
   <a href="https://reviews-gallery-wine.vercel.app/">Reviews Gallery</a> <br>
   <a href="https://next-js-portfolio2-mocha.vercel.app/">Next.js Portfolio 2</a> <br>